-HI-EMA NEWS RELEASE: Hurricane Olaf expected to produce high surf on state’s east-facing shoresPosted on Oct 20, 2015 in Latest News, Newsroom, Press Releases
+HI-EMA NEWS RELEASE: Hurricane Olaf expected to produce high surf on state’s east-facing shoresPosted on Oct 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The National Weather Service (NWS) briefed Hawaii Emergency Management Agency (HI-EMA), local emergency management and civil defense agencies, and federal and state partners this morning about Hurricane Olaf, which has reached Category 4 strength.

 The center of the system is currently located approximately 1,115 miles east-southeast of Hilo and moving towards the west-northwest at 10 mph.
 Forecasters expect Olaf to turn toward the north, and begin moving northeast over the weekend.
 However, the exact timing of the anticipated turn is somewhat uncertain at this stage.